ad4m-w/ad4m-w.github.io/README.md

-# This is repository for Adam's website.
+# This is the repository for Adam's website.
 This will be where I store my resume and project.